 Infants and toddlers should be screened by their pediatrician or family doctor in infancy and again before one year of age if there are no symptoms of eye disease or vision problems.
 At around 3 years of age, children should have a visual acuity test from an eye care professional or a trained family doctor.
 School-aged children will typically receive adequate vision screening at school.
 Babies, toddlers, children, or adolescents who exhibit any signs of vision issues or eye problems, or who have a family history of eye disease, should be evaluated by a pediatric ophthalmologist on a regular basis.
 Trusted Source Eye Screening for Children American Academy of Ophthalmology Go to Source 3

-- 20’s through 30’s with no vision issues or risk factors: Every 5 to 10 years
+- 20’s through 30’s with no vision issues or risk factors: Every 2 years

 - 40 to 60 years old with no vision issues or risk factors: Everyone should have a baseline eye exam at age 40, then every 1 to 4 years depending on your health and vision.

 - Any Age: Schedule an eye exam if you experience any changes in vision or have any concerns about your eye health.
-Trusted Source Eye exam Mayo Clinic Go to Source 4
+Trusted Source Comprehensive Eye Exams American Optometric Association Go to Source 4

 - You Have Diabetes